passcod/caretaker/index.markdown

 Detail on the actual duties of the role are in the [release proposals] and [release lifecycle] sections, alongside the corresponding responsibilities by releasers.

 Becoming a caretaker is a process left to the discretion of the project.
-A [template](/caretaker-request) for prospective caretakers is provided on this site, and if that works for the project no further action is required beyond considering these requests.
-Otherwise, add a section to your contributing guide (the template will point people there as a first step).
+A [template](/becoming-a-caretaker) for prospective caretakers is provided on this site, and if that works for the project no further action is required beyond considering these requests.
+Otherwise, add a section to your contributing guide (the website's action header as well as the template itself do instruct people to look there as a first step).

 [releaser role]: #releaser-role
 [release proposals]: #release-proposals